netceteragroup/skele/packages/components/README.md

 ### Viewport Aware

 A higher-order component that processes the information communicated by the viewport tracker.
 Determines whether the wrapped component is in or outside the viewport.
 Updates the `inViewport` parameter of the wrapped component accordingly.
+Invokes `onViewportEnter` and `onViewportLeave` when the component enters or leaves the viewport.

 #### Usage